 Test Flight Videos and Simulations

-At the link below our Jabiru prototype is shown in a July 2010 test performing a preprogrammed flight path.
-The vehicle rises to 35 feet and hovers.
-It then moves north 20 feet and hovers, moves west 20 feet and hovers, moves south 40 feet and hovers, moves east 20 feet and hovers, moves north 20 feet and hovers, and then lands at the original launch point.
-(Note that this video is very large and will take a considerable amount of time to download)To view the video of the original flying electric generator choose among several files depending upon your internet connection speed and which video player your computer has.
-The video shows Robert’s twin 15 foot diameter rotor test model flying electric generator in both side and front views of the machine flying in the power generation mode in which the wind spins the rotor blades.
+To view the video of the original flying electric generator choose among several files depending upon your internet connection speed and which video player your computer has.
+The video shows Robert�s twin 15 foot diameter rotor test model flying electric generator in both side and front views of the machine flying in the power generation mode in which the wind spins the rotor blades.
 This mode followed a powered-via-the-tether mode (not shown) where the rotors were mostly parallel to the ground.
 Then a transition to the autorotation mode took place (also not shown) followed by a further transition to the electrical power generation mode in the nose up position maintained in the video.

 The following links are in the order of best quality first.